coq/coq/doc/sphinx/proof-engine/tactics.rst

       typical example of a hint that is used only by :tacn:`eauto` is a transitivity lemma.

       .. exn:: @term cannot be used as a hint

          The head symbol of the type of :n:`@term` is a bound variable such that this tactic cannot be associated to a constant.

-   .. cmdv:: Hint Resolve {+ @term}
+   .. cmdv:: Hint Resolve {+ @term} : @ident

       Adds each :n:`Hint Resolve @term`.

-   .. cmdv:: Hint Resolve -> @term
+   .. cmdv:: Hint Resolve -> @term : @ident

       Adds the left-to-right implication of an equivalence as a hint (informally the hint will be used as :n:`apply <- @term`, although as mentionned